Brexit and jobs: what’s going to happen? If you’re currently seeking a job post-Brexit, you likely have many questions about... Read more...

-The UK economy has taken a large hit from the devastating consequences of Coronavirus, so much so that we’re headed towards a recession bigger and more disruptive than previous recessions dating back a century.
+The UK economy has taken a large hit from the devastating consequences of COVID, so much so that we’re officially in a recession.

-With lockdown meaning all but ‘essential’ workplaces shut down, the economy ground to a halt, propped up by essential workers and online retailing, plunging the UK into a recession.
+With lockdown meaning all but ‘essential’ workplaces shut down, the economy ground to a halt, propped up by essential workers and online retailing, plunging the UK into financial hardship.

 Many jobs have been lost altogether, with unemployment skyrocketing and businesses in certain industries like hospitality, retail and events struggling to keep their heads above water.

-Here we’ll run through what a recession means for the UK, how this will affect job searching, hiring intent and unemployment levels during the recession, and look to the past to predict the coming months and years.
+Here we’ll run through what a recession means for the UK, how this will affect job searching, hiring intent and unemployment levels during the recession, recession proof jobs and look to the past to predict the coming months and years.

 The National Bureau of Economic Research defines a recession as ‘a significant decline in economic activity spread across the economy, lasting more than a few months, normally visible in real GDP, real income, employment, industrial production, and wholesale-retail sales’.